 All expectant parents share certain feelings—excitement, nervousness, and happy anticipation.
-When their son or daughter is born, a new feeling emerges: anxious calibration.
+When their child is born, a new feeling emerges: anxious calibration.
 How does my child compare to all the rest?

 When a child is diagnosed with a disorder such as a learning disability, autism spectrum, speech delay, sensory delay, or is just clearly “different” or quirky, the parents’ world can be profoundly shaken.
 Every parent is on an emotional journey, but for parents of atypical kids there is no roadmap to warn of the pitfalls or point out the best scenery.
 It is unknown territory.